 Lan Li studies the history and practice of integrating biomedicine and Chinese medicine.
-Her research compares social and political circumstances that contributed to the plurality of medicine in Britain and China during the 19th and 20th centuries.
-She enjoys exploring the body as a space of constant transformation, examining treatments for terminal illnesses and chronic pain.
+Her research compares social and political circumstances that contributed to the pluralistic nature of medicine in England and China at the close of the 19th century.
+She explores the body as a space of constant transformation, focusing on treatments for cancer and rheumatory arthritis.

-history of medicine; China; integrative medicine; film and science; cultural anthropology of medicine and the body
+history of medicine; integrative medicine; film and science; cultural anthropology of medicine and the body